dfelinto/blender-manual/motion_tracking.rst

 camera presets are used.

+Focal Length
-- :strong:`Focal Length` is self-explanatory; it's the focal length with which the movie was shot.
+   is self-explanatory; it's the focal length with which the movie was shot.
    It can be set in millimeters or pixels.
 In most cases focal length is given in millimeters, but sometimes (for example in some tutorials on the Internet) it's given in pixels.
 In such cases it's possible to set it directly in the known unit.
+Sensor Width
-- :strong:`Sensor Width` is the width of the CCD sensor in the camera.
+   is the width of the CCD sensor in the camera.
 This value can be found in camera specifications.
+Pixel Aspect Ratio
-- :strong:`Pixel Aspect Ratio` is the  pixel aspect of the CCD sensor.
+   is the  pixel aspect of the CCD sensor.
    This value can be found in camera specifications, but can also be guessed.
 For example, you know that the footage should be 1920x1080, but the images themselves are 1280x1080.
-In this case, the pixel aspect is:

-:math:`1920 / 1280 = 1.5`

-- :strong:`Optical Center` is the optical center of the lens used in the camera.
+In this case, the pixel aspect is: ``1920 / 1280 = 1.5`` Optical Center is the optical center of the lens used in the camera.
 In most cases it's equal to the image center, but it can be different in some special cases.
 Check camera/lens specifications in such cases.
    To set the optical center to the center of image, there's a :kbd:`Center` button below the sliders.
-- :strong:`Undistortion K1, K2 and K3` are coefficients used to compensate for lens distortion when the  movie was shot.
+Undistortion K1, K2 and K3
+   are coefficients used to compensate for lens distortion when the  movie was shot.
 Currently these values can be tweaked by hand only (there are no calibration tools yet) using tools available in Distortion mode.
 Basically, just tweak K1 until solving is most accurate for the known focal length (but also take grid and grease pencil into account to prevent "impossible" distortion).

 Display Panel